mikesmallhelp/wacat/README.md

 ```
 {
-    "doNotPushButtonLabels": ["Logout", "Go to GitHub"]
+    "doNotPushButtons": ["Logout", "Go to GitHub"]
 }
 ```

 In this example, wacat is configured to avoid pushing buttons labeled "Logout" or "Go to GitHub."
-Below is an example demonstrating the use of the ```doNotPushButtonLabels``` JSON attribute.
+Below is an example demonstrating the use of the ```doNotPushButtons``` JSON attribute.

 ### Adding headers for authentication and other purposes